|Apartment building planned for this site.|

 “It would be a step above some of the apartments there now.
 We think there is a market for that in Annandale,” he said.

 The company would like to see the bowling alley continue to operate in that space until construction starts.
-“We want to keep them there as long as it makes sense,” Formello said.
+“We want to keep them there as long as it makes sense,” Farmelo said.
 It would be up to the bowling alley’s parent company, AMF to decide whether to relocate in Annandale.
 AMF has filed for Chapter 11 bankruptcy protection, and the company approved a restructuring plan with its creditors in November, so it’s possible the bowling alley will close anyway.

 J. Webb Properties is a privately held company founded in 1982 by John Webb and was later operated by his son, Michael Webb.
-After Mike Webb died in 2011, Formello, his son-in-law, was named president.
+After Mike Webb died in 2011, Farmelo, his son-in-law, was named president.

 Webb also owns several other properties in Annandale.
 The company is the lead partner in a group that owns the Little River Shopping Center with the Safeway, owns the land occupied by the Parliaments housing development, and owns the Heritage shopping center with the H Mart grocery store.